Gayland O. Hethcoat II

 - Participating on hospital and health system committees with oversight of virtual care, data privacy and security, revenue cycle operations, and human subjects research

 Prior to joining ArentFox Schiff, Gayland served as Senior Legal Counsel and Director of Compliance at Children’s Hospital Los Angeles, an internationally renowned pediatric academic medical center affiliated with the University of Southern California Keck School of Medicine.
-Before that, he was Corporate Counsel with oversight of hospital operations at Dignity Health, an affiliate of CommonSpirit Health, one of the largest nonprofit health systems in the United States.
-Gayland began his legal career in Chicago, where he practiced in the health care industry group of a large national law firm.
+Before that, he was Corporate Counsel at Dignity Health and CommonSpirit Health, one of the largest nonprofit health systems in the United States.
+Gayland began his legal career in Chicago, where he practiced in the health care practice group of a large national law firm.

 Gayland is an active member of the American Health Law Association, California Society for Healthcare Attorneys, and Health Care Compliance Association.
-He is also a member of the Privacy Law Section of the California Lawyers Association and has participated on its California Privacy Rights Act (CPRA) Rulemaking Working Group.
+He previously participated on the California Privacy Rights Act (CPRA) Rulemaking Working Group while a member of the Privacy Law Section of the California Lawyers Association.

 Publications, Presentations & Recognitions